goblimey/ntripcaster/README.md

 You can set up the docker image so that things like the server log file survive.
 Read the docker manual to find out how.

+When you use docker,
+there's also all sorts of tidying you have to do - removing old image files and containers.
+Again, you need to read the manual,

 Whenever you change anything in the project, you need to run the docker build again.
 That will produce a new image with a different ID.